Jaysh al-Nasr

+At the Syrian Revolution Victory Conference, which was held on 29 January 2025, most factions of the armed opposition, including Jaysh al-Nasr, announced their dissolution and were incorporated into the newly formed Ministry of Defense.

 History

 Formation as a joint operations room

 Jaysh al-Nasr was formed in early August 2015 as a joint operations room with the stated objective being the "liberation of the northern countryside of Hama, breaking the regime's first defense line toward the city of Hama."
 It was announced as a first step towards unifying the Free Syrian Army in Idlib and Hama provinces into a single operations room.
 The alliance initially comprised the following 16 groups: